awslabs/aws-solutions-constructs/source/patterns/@aws-solutions-constructs/aws-wafwebacl-apigateway/README.md

 import * as api from '@aws-cdk/aws-apigateway';
 import * as lambda from "@aws-cdk/aws-lambda";
 import { ApiGatewayToLambda } from '@aws-solutions-constructs/aws-apigateway-lambda';
-import { WafWebACLToApiGatewayProps, WafWebACLToApiGateway } from "@aws-solutions-constructs/aws-wafwebacl-apigateway";
+import { WafwebaclToApiGatewayProps, WafwebaclToApiGateway } from "@aws-solutions-constructs/aws-wafwebacl-apigateway";

 const apiGatewayToLambda = new ApiGatewayToLambda(this, 'ApiGatewayToLambdaPattern', {
     lambdaFunctionProps: {